 What Learning Actually Is

 Learning is the process of acquiring new knowledge, skills, behaviors, or attitudes that persist over time.
-But this simple definition hides crucial complexity:
+But this simple definition hides crucial complexity.
+The gap between knowledge and information is one of the first things cognitive scientists want students to understand:

 Learning vs. Performance